Justynap9/Justynap9/README.md

-### Hi there 👋
+# Hi there 👋

-My name is Justyna and I'm student of Computer Science.
-My main areas of interest are Big Data and Machine Learning.
+<h4 align="left">My name is Justyna and I'm student of Computer Science.
+My main areas of interest are Big Data and Machine Learning.</h4>

 - 🔭 I’m currently working on application for detecting rotten fruits
 - 🌱 I’m currently developing my statistics skills and learning how to build better machine learning models